gbif/hp-sprep/how_to.md

   data: example.compose.overlay.text
 ---

-**How do I use GBIF to find data?**
+### How do I use GBIF to find data?
-The site [www.gbif.org](https://www.gbif.org) contains over one billion records of species, specimens, observations, and samples.
+<br>The site [www.gbif.org](https://www.gbif.org) contains over one billion records of species, specimens, observations, and
+samples.
 Each record will have information about how to download and cite the data.
 Try exploring the site!
 Start by searching from the homepage or clicking on “Get Data” in the top panel.
 You can look for